Friday, December 22, 2017

 Darin still lives in Raleigh, NC, where he worksto fund his passion for building custom motorcycles in his off-hours.

 Adam does computer work.
 He and fiancée Dana Anderson (she works for Caterpillar) live in Peoria, IL.

-Erica is enjoying her management position as purchaser at the Lutheran Senior Services facility where she still sometimes cooks.
-She moved to a cute apartment in St. Louis with her cats last year.
-When she’s not working, she’s been running in the large park across the street or going to St. Louis Blues hockey matches.
+Erica is enjoying a new Chef Manager position after 11 years with Lutheran Senior Services.
+She loves her cute apartment in St. Louis with her cats.
+When she’s not working, her newest passion is fostering kittens.
 Thankfully, she still enjoys spending time with her mom shopping or cooking.

 God continues to provide rich experiences and wonderful people to work with in our retirement from paid careers.
 Along this pathway, there are a couple of important things we continue to learn (or relearn):

-- “God’s Retirement Plan” is WAY better than any we might have ever dreamed of!
+- “God’s Retirement Plan” is WAY better than any we might have!
 He is keeping us active, useful, challenged, excited, and growing (see Romans 8:14-15 in The Message).

 May your Christmas season be blessed and your New Year filled with joy!